-The mid-16th century is a pivotal moment in the transformation of Jiangnan gardens during the mid-to-late Ming Dynasty.
-This period is characterized by a gradual weakening of the connection between garden making and agricultural economy, the emergence of social functions of private gardens, and the infiltration of social atmosphere of entertainment and extravagance into the life of literati.
-Based on clarifying the overall trend of the transformation of Jiangnan gardens, it is necessary to further explore specific changes in garden elements such as rockeries, water, plants, and buildings by combining them with practical examples.
-The residence garden of Xu Feng, a wealthy merchant from Suzhou, is representative of the newly constructed Jiangnan gardens in the mid-16th century.
+The mid-16th century is a critical period in the transformation of Jiangnan gardens during the mid-to-late Ming Dynasty.
+This period is characterized by a gradual weakening of the connection between garden making and agricultural economy, the enhancement of social functions of private gardens, and the infiltration of social atmosphere of entertainment and extravagance into the life of literati.
+Based on clarifying the overall trend of the transformation of Jiangnan gardens, it is necessary to further explore specific changes in garden elements such as rockeries, waterscape, plants, and buildings by combining them with specific examples.
+The private garden of Xu Feng, a wealthy merchant from Suzhou, is representative of the newly constructed Jiangnan gardens in the mid-16th century.
 The scenery of this garden is depicted in Wen Zhengming’s Picture of a Famous Garden in Jinchang (“Jinchangmingyuantu”).
-This painting vividly reflects many garden design techniques that were popular during the Jiajing period of Ming Dynasty and provides intuitive evidence to support the argument of the transformation of Jiangnan gardens in the mid-to-late Ming Dynasty.
+This painting vividly reflects many garden design techniques that were popular during the Jiajing period and provides intuitive evidence to support the argument of the transformation of Jiangnan gardens in the mid-to-late Ming Dynasty.
 It also helps to form a clearer understanding of the typical artistic features of Jiangnan gardens in the mid-16th century.

 The research method of mutual verification of literature and image is employed to reconstruct the garden depicted in the Picture of a Famous Garden in Jinchang.
-The first step involves correlating the visual information in the painting with documentary sources to identify the correspondence between the scenery in the painting and the descriptions in the Record of Zizhi Garden (Zizhiyuanji).
-The second step is to cross-verify the visual information from the Picture of a Famous Garden in Jinchang with the textual information from the Zizhi Garden in order to determine the orientation of the scenery and the overall layout of the garden.
-This process ultimately yields a partial plan of Xu Feng’s garden, making the visual image of this renowned Jiangnan garden from the mid-16th century more intuitive.
-Furthermore, by analyzing the garden elements and design techniques based on the reconstructed plan of Xu Feng’s garden, and comparing it with other Jiangnan gardens from the mid-16th century and its surrounding periods, the main trends in the transformation of Jiangnan gardens since the Jiajing period can be explored.
+Combining visual and textual information to identify the correspondence between the painting and the Record of Zizhi Garden (Zizhiyuanji), in order to determine the orientation of buildings and the layout of garden.
+This process ultimately yields a partial plan of Xu Feng’s Garden, making the visual image of this renowned Jiangnan garden in the mid-16th century more intuitive.
+Furthermore, by analyzing the garden elements and design techniques based on the plan restoration of Xu Feng’s Garden, and comparing it with other Jiangnan gardens in the mid-16th century and its surrounding periods, the main trends in the transformation of Jiangnan gardens since the Jiajing period can be explored.

-The Picture of a Famous Garden in Jinchang does not include the panorama of Xu Feng’s garden, and Wen Zhengming chose to depict the core area of the garden.
-This handscroll depicts scenic spots such as the garden gate, Five Old Men Peaks (“Wulaofeng”), teahouse, Wohong Bridge (Wohongqiao), square pool, Dongya Hall (“Dongyatang”), Taiyi Study (“Taiyizhai”), curving stream, Qianxin Railing (“Qianxinjian”), Baixue Tower (“Baixuelou”), and Qingxiang Pavilion (“Qingxiangting”) from right to left.
+The Picture of a Famous Garden in Jinchang does not include the panorama of Xu Feng’s Garden, and Wen Zhengming chose to depict the core area of the garden.
+This painting depicts scenic spots such as the garden gate, Five Old Men Peaks (“Wulaofeng”), teahouse, Wohong Bridge (Wohongqiao), square pool, Dongya Hall (“Dongyatang”), Taiyi Study (“Taiyizhai”), curving stream, Qianxin Railing (“Qianxinjian”), Baixue Tower (“Baixuelou”), and Qingxiang Pavilion (“Qingxiangting”) from right to left.
 This garden was renowned for its luxurious style and served as a place for celebrities to engage in social activities.
-The garden elements such as rockeries, water bodies, plants, and buildings within the garden exhibit features that are distinct from the traditional literati gardens before the mid-16th century, while also showing continuity with the peak period of garden making from the mid-16th century to the early 17th century.
+The garden elements such as rockeries, waterscape, plants, and buildings exhibit artistic features that are distinct from the traditional literati gardens before the mid-16th century, while also showing continuity with the design techniques from the mid-16th century to the early 17th century.
 The Five Old Men Peaks, which rose during the Jiajing period, continued to be popular until the late Ming Dynasty.
-The changes in literati's livelihood were manifested in the enhancement of the aesthetic function of plants; buildings with increasing number and diverse forms were gradually replacing plants as the main scene of gardens.
-In addition, this handscroll shows the combination of square pool and curving stream, providing valuable visual documentation for distinguishing the differences in waterscape design during the mid-to-late Ming Dynasty.
+Ornamental plants detached from agricultural economy reflected the changes in the livelihood of garden owners from farming to commerce.
+Buildings with increasing number and diverse forms were gradually replacing plants as the main scene of gardens.
+In addition, this painting shows the combination of square pool and curving stream, providing valuable visual documentation for distinguishing the differences in waterscape design during the mid-to-late Ming Dynasty.

 [1] |